fastoch/Python4everybody/intro.md

 do next.
 Sometimes you will tell the CPU to use the main memory, secondary memory, network, or the input/output devices.

-You need to be the person who answers the CPU's What next? question.
+You need to be the person who answers the CPU's What's next? question.
 But it would be very uncomfortable to shrink you down to five mm  tall and insert you into the computer just so you could issue a command three billion times per second.
 So instead,